Semaforje/my-portfolio/README.md

-# my-portfolio
+# My portfolio
-My portfolio project, created using Django, deployed on Vercel
+My portfolio project, created using Django and deployed with Vercel.